DisciplinaOU/disciplina-profiles/readme.md

 ## Deploying the builder

-There are two bits of state that nixops can not replicate from scratch easily.
+There are three bits of state that nixops can not replicate from scratch easily.
 One is the nixops state file itself, which needs to exist on the builder so that CI can run nixops for us.
 This needs to live in `/var/lib/buildkite-agent/.nixops/deployments.nixops`.